Canonical Correlation Forests: Canonical Correlation Forests

-\subsection{Data Preprocessing}
+An important exception to using projection bootstrapping is in the case where $\lambda = D$, i.e. when we consider all of the features at each node, for which we use bagging instead.
+The reason for this is that no feature subspacing occurs in this scenario and so additional randomness needs to be added into the training process to prevent overfitting.
+Using the default settings for $\lambda$, this scenario occurs only when $D\le2$.

-The format of our forest definition given in Section \ref{sec:Notation} requires the data to be in numerical form.
-Ordered categorical features can be treated as numerical using the class index.
-For unordered categorical features $x^c \in \mathcal{S}$, where $\mathcal{S}$ represents the space of arbitrary qualitative attributes, we use a 1-of-K encoding.
-To ensure equal probability of selecting categorical and numerical features, the expanded binary array of each categorical feature is still treated as a single feature during feature subspacing.
-We refer to numeric, binary and ordered categorical features as ordinal and no-ordered categorical features as non-ordinal.
+\subsubsection{Data Preprocessing}

-As described in lines \ref{train:line:pre1}-\ref{train:line:pre2} of Algorithm \ref{alg:CCFtrain}, we convert data points to their corresponding z-scores as a preprocessing step.
-Although this will not directly change the canonical correlation components, it does affect the rank reduction used in ensuring the numerical stability of CCA discussed in Section \ref{sec:NumStaCCA}.
-Missing data is dealt with by setting its value to the training data mean.
+The format of our forest definition given in Section \ref{sec:Notation} requires $X$ to be in numerical form.
+This is not a problem for ordered categorical features which can simply be treated as numerical features using the class index.
+For unordered categorical features $x^c \in \mathcal{S}$, where $\mathcal{S}$ represents the space of arbitrary qualitative attributes, we use a 1-of-K encoding such that the feature is converted into $K$ binary features.
+To ensure equal probability of selecting categorical and numerical features, the expanded binary array of each categorical feature is still treated as a single feature during the random subspacing (i.e. sampling $\delta_j$, see~Algorithm~\ref{alg:growTreeDet}).
+In the rest of the paper we refer to numeric, binary, and ordered categorical features (i.e. those that do not require this expansion) as ordinal and non-ordered categorical features as non-ordinal.